 Karzai has relatively fewer critics in the 102-seat Meshrano Jirga (House of Elder, upper house), partly because of his bloc of 34 appointments (one-third of that body).
 He engineered the appointment of an ally as Speaker: Sibghatullah Mojadeddi, a noted Islamic scholar and former mujahedin party leader who headed the post-Communist mujahedin government for one month (May 1992).
-Mojadeddi has since 2003 headed-in concert with Vice President Karim Khalili-an Afghan effort to reconcile with Taliban figures (Peace and Reconciliation Commission), which has reportedly led to the reconciliation of 9,000 fighters with the government.
-However, the Commission's work has been overtaken by U.S.-backed initiatives in 2009 to buy off fighters from the battlefield directly.
-Karzai also appointed Northern Alliance military leader Muhammad Fahim to the upper body, perhaps to compensate for his removal as Defense Minister, although he resigned after a few months and later joined the UF.
-(He was Karzai's primary running mate in the 2009 elections and is now a Vice President.)
-There is one Hindu, and 23 women; 17 are Karzai appointees and 6 were selected in their own right.

-The upper house tends to be more Islamist conservative than the lower house, advocating a legal system that accords with Islamic law, and restrictions on press and Westernized media broadcasts.
-In late 2008, the body approved a resolution opposing a U.S.-Afghan plan to establish local security organs to help keep Taliban infiltrators out of Afghan communities.
-The plan, now termed the "Afghan Public Protection Program," is being implemented in Wardak province.
+However, because it is composed of more elderly, established, notable Afghans who are traditionalist in their political outlook, the upper house has tended to be more Islamist conservative than the lower house, advocating a legal system that accords with Islamic law, and restrictions on press and Westernized media broadcasts.

-&lt;sup>4 The mujahedin party he headed during the anti-Soviet war was the Afghan National Liberation Front.
+4 The mujahedin party he headed during the anti-Soviet war was the Afghan National Liberation Front.